PAW97/CityPopTest/README.md

 npm install -g expo-cli

-Thereafter Expo Go was installed on an Iphone to run the app
+Thereafter Expo Go was installed on an Iphone to run the app.

+From the project directory in terminal start expo by typing

+expo start

+you will find a QR-code which will guide you to the app, (Expo go must be installed on your phone)